Only1337/unofficial-deepl/README.md

 - `output_lang`: The output language code.
 Change this to the appropriate language code.
 - `port`: The port on which the Flask application will run.
 Change this if necessary.

-Please note that the code is currently set to use Turkish (`"tr"`) as the input language and English (`"en"`) as the output language.
-Modify the language codes as per your requirements.

 ## Disclaimer

 This application is for educational purposes only.
 Use it responsibly and comply with the terms and conditions of the DeepL service.

-**Note:** The `undetected_chromedriver` library is used to bypass certain anti-automation measures.
-Make sure you understand the implications and legalities of using such tools before proceeding.

 ## License